 |Copy All Values||Copy all keys and values in the table.|

-In the Assets tab, the tabbed pane on the left displays either the Source Assets tree from the scan directories, or the Product Assets tree from the Asset Cache.
+In the Assets tab, the tabbed pane on the left displays either the Source Assets tree from the scan directories, the Intermediate Assets, or the Product Assets tree from the Asset Cache.
 You can browse either tree for specific assets, or use the search bar to find assets by name or ID.
 When an asset is selected, information about the asset is displayed on the right of the interface.

 Note:The directory tree displayed in the tab is from the Asset Database, not the files on disk.
 It only displays assets that have been processed.
-Files on disk that are ignored by Asset Processer do not appear in the directory tree.
+Files on disk that are ignored by Asset Processor do not appear in the directory tree.

 You can browse source assets in the scan directories to view IDs and dependency information for each asset.
 You can also browse product assets in the Asset Cache and view IDs, last process time, job key, deployment platform, and dependency information for each asset.
 A search bar is available in both tabs to filter the list of assets that are displayed.
 Search matches partial file names, and regex is supported.